mmcint/mmcint/README.md

 I helped build the Geophysical Foundation Model while at ThinkOnward.
 You can checkout that model on [GitHub](https://github.com/thinkonward/geophysical-foundation-model/releases/tag/v1.0) and [HuggingFace](https://huggingface.co/thinkonward/geophysical-foundation-model).
 This model is associated with the a [poster presented](https://imageevent.aapg.org/portals/26/abstracts/2024/4092088.pdf) at AAPG/SEG IMAGE 2024 Conference in Houston,Texas.

 I'm passionate about technology, and love when it meshes with my interests, like sports and geoscience.
-I'm also a maintainer of the [awesome-open-geoscience](https://github.com/softwareunderground/awesome-open-geoscience) list.

 [![Mike's GitHub stats](https://github-readme-stats.vercel.app/api?username=mmcint&show_icons=true&theme=midnight-purple)](https://github.com/anuraghazra/github-readme-stats)